innovationinsoftware/policy-dev/labs/hcp-tf-sentinel-enforce/index.md

 **Before proceeding to step 6:**

-- After each run that demonstrates a policy check (advisory, soft-mandatory, or hard-mandatory), be sure to **discard the run** after observing the policy check result.
+- After each run that demonstrates a policy check (advisory or hard-mandatory), be sure to **discard the run** after observing the policy check result.
 Do not proceed with 'apply'—this ensures you do not make unintended changes to your infrastructure while testing policy enforcement behaviors.

 ---

 #### 6. Demonstrate Each Sentinel Enforcement Level

-Sentinel supports three enforcement levels for policies: `advisory`, `soft-mandatory`, and `hard-mandatory`.
+Sentinel supports  enforcement levels for policies: `advisory`, `soft-mandatory`, and `hard-mandatory`.
 Each level affects how policy failures impact Terraform runs.
-Let's demonstrate each one:
+Let's demonstrate this.

 ##### a.
 Advisory